 Soji Olokoyo defined the concept of entrepreneurship as “the willingness and ability of an individual or group of persons to search for investment opportunities, establish and run a business unit successfully”.

-Entrepreneurship as a concept has a lot to do with how several activities are carried out in an organization for effective operations among which include the followings:
+Entrepreneurship as a concept has a lot to do with how several activities are carried out in an organization for effective operations among which include the following:

 Factors Determining the Extent of Entrepreneurship

 There are very many divergent but agreeable views among social scientist as to what determines the extent of entrepreneurship in a given society.

 Hence, we have sociological, psychological and economic factors.

 By the sociologist, this view is of the opinion that society’s values and status hierarchy govern entrepreneurship.
 They analyzed the characteristics of entrepreneurs in terms of caste, family, social status, value system and so on.

 It is believed that entrepreneurship will flourish in a society where status movement in society is dependent on hard work, initiative, and good performance.
 On the other hand, entrepreneurship will be discouraged in societies where status movement is based on sycophancy.

 Advocated by the psychologist who attempts to isolate entrepreneurs from the general population on various personality traits such as the need for achievement, creativity, independence, etc. hence the extent of entrepreneurship in a given society will be determined by the number of people who possess entrepreneur traits.

 By the architect, economic factor simply the structures and level of economic incentives, that is, profitable investment opportunities that are found in the economic and marketing environment as relevant to the development of entrepreneurship which will flourish in societies where there is adequate profit or compensations resulting from the performance of entrepreneurial functions.